1024inc/engineering-blog/eng-paths/software_engineer_1.md

 - Participates in troubleshooting issues in their area of focus.
 - Proactive in pairing with other team members to learn the team best practices.
 - Completes well-defined tasks, consistently delivering on time and on target, given a clear plan and segmented stories.
+- Understand how the defcon resolutions work.
+Be part of those when available as a listener.

 </td></tr>
 </table>